Staying in touch with old friends and professors also is a way to stay in touch with The Media School. Check out these class notes from the 2000s.

 Ashley Kirklen, BA’08, was hired as a news anchor and reporter at WLWT Cincinnati.
 She previously worked as a morning anchor and reporter at WGXA in Macon, Georgia.
 (August 2018)

 Lucia Kramer, BS’08, is vice president at Weber Shandwick in New York.
-Previously, she was Team Lead at Biosector 2, a global healthcare communications agency.
-Prior to that, she was an account director at Weber Shandwick.
+Previously, she worked at Marina Maher Communications and Cohn & Wolfe, also in New York.
 (November 2019)

 Marsha Lovejoy, BAJ’08, is Global Manager, External Corporate Communications for Cook Medical in Bloomington, Indiana.
 Lovejoy oversees the company’s global public relations, social media and other media efforts.
 (July 2019)